 The Panhellenic Council has created a list of the most common questions from Potential New Members (PNMs) regarding Formal Recruitment.
+These questions will also be addressed in the New Member Handbook.
 If you have additional questions, please feel free to contact the Executive Board at firstname.lastname@example.org.

 Q: What topics should I avoid talking about when in the recruitment room?

-A: The Panhellenic Council refers to these topics as the 4 B’s.
-They include Boys (specifically Fraternity men), Bars, Beer/Booze, and Buildings/Brownstones.
+A: The Panhellenic Council refers to these topics as the 4 B’s: Brothers (Fraternity men), Bars, Beer/Booze, and Buildings/Brownstones.
 No conversations should reference or center around dating, drinking, nightlife, or chapter housing facilities.
 To do so is a violation of the Recruitment rules, and any PNM or chapter member that violates this rule may be subject to judicial procedures.

-Potential New Members, and sisters alike, should be focusing on making memorable conversations and bonds, rather than talking about their crazy weekend with Fraternity men.
-Good discussion topics include what extracurricular activities you are involved in, great classes you have taken/are currently taking, summer experiences, traveling, etc.
+Potential New Members, and sisters alike, should focus on making memorable conversations and bonds.
+Good discussion topics include what extracurricular activities you are involved in, great classes you have taken/are currently taking, summer experiences, traveling, hobbies, etc.

 Q: What are the differences between each sorority?

 A: While each sorority is unique in its own way, it is difficult to pinpoint specific differences between each because the members of each sorority are also so unique.
 At Columbia we have a very diverse population, and this is exemplified within the Greek community.
-During Recruitment we encourage you to forget and ignore any reputations or stereotypes that you may have heard about each individual chapter so that you can make a match that feels best for you.
-We encourage you to keep an open mind while speaking with the members from each chapter.
+We encourage you to keep an open mind throughout the recruitment process and to focus on finding the chapter that feels like the best match for you.

 Q: If I do end up joining a sorority, what is the time commitment?

-A: Each sorority has a weekly mandatory meeting called Chapter which typically meets on Sunday nights.
-Throughout each semester there are other mandatory events such as initiation, philanthropy events, workshops, etc. That said, for many of the Greek women, these mandatory events are not a burden because it is time spent with your sisters and doing things you enjoy.
-Panhellenic Council and all of the sororities encourage each of the members to be involved in other things on campus aside from the sorority.
+A: Each sorority has a mandatory weekly meeting called Chapter, which typically meets on Sunday evenings.
+Throughout each semester there are other mandatory events such as initiation, philanthropy events, workshops, etc. That said, for many members, these mandatory events are not a burden because they mean time spent with sisters.
+The Panhellenic Council and all of the sororities encourage members to be involved in activities and groups on campus aside from the sorority.

 Q: I know each sorority has dues.
 What is the monetary commitment for each chapter?

-A: Each of the sororities require that the members pay a certain amount of money each semester, with the first semester (the new member period) being more expensive due to more activities and expenses accumulated.
-All of the dues are around the same price, but we as the Panhellenic Council encourage you not to worry about the monetary commitment while going through recruitment.
-Each sorority has their own way of helping you pay your dues whether it is a scholarship program, payment plan, etc. You should focus your efforts on meeting many sisters and having meaningful conversations.
+A: Each of the sororities requires that their members pay a certain amount of money each semester, with the first semester (the new member period) being more expensive due to more activities and expenses accumulated.
+Chapters' dues are published in Panhellenic's New Member Handbook.
+You are encouraged to ask sisters about finances, scholarships, and awards.

 Q: What should I wear during recruitment?